PotatoBrain/e2ee-chatroom/README.md

 **MORE FEATURES COMING SOON.**

+# Linux only :(
+This project does not support Windows 10, it may in the future, as it is a hassle to figure everything out and to get it working there, for now.

 # Python3.8
 Added hopefully useful instructions in the **Python and pip installation help** directory to assist users in installing python and it's installation package.